Your support for our advertisers helps cover the cost of hosting, research, and maintenance of this document

 md texmf

-On older Windows systems (7/8/95/XP/ME) use %HOME% instead of %USERPROFILE%.
+(On older Windows systems (7/8/95/XP/ME) use %HOME% instead of %USERPROFILE%.)

 Or

-use the directory manager:
+use the File Explorer:

-Now create the TDS subfolder structure
+2. Create the TDS subfolder structure (all systems)

 2. Click the Roots tab and the Add button, and navigate in the window to the place where you created the texmf folder above